Holidaymakers heading home a day early face motorway delays

-A scrub fire off Lambie Drive near Manukau, South Auckland, has closed parts of State Highway 20, causing delays.
+A scrub fire off Lambie Drive near Manukau, South Auckland, closed parts of State Highway 20 this afternoon, causing delays.

-New Zealand Transport Agency said the motorway was closed in both directions, before reopening southbound lanes.
-Westbound lanes remain closed.
+New Zealand Transport Agency said the motorway was closed in both directions, before reopening southbound lanes were eventually reopened.
+The northbound section of SH20 were then reopned about 5.45pm.

 "The SH1 southbound link to SH20 and the Redoubt Rd southbound link to SH20 are also now open," NZTA tweeted.